Rydberg atomtronic devices: Abstract

 \section{Abstract}

 Networks of Rydberg atoms provide a powerful basis for quantum simulators and quantum technologies.
-Inspired by matter-wave atomtronics, here we engineer switches, diodes and universal logic gates.
-Our schemes control the Rydberg excitation dynamics via the anti-blockade or facilitation mechanism, allowing for much faster devices compared to cold atom systems.
+Inspired by matter-wave atomtronics, here we engineer switches, diodes and universal logic gates composed of Rydberg networks.
+Our schemes control the dynamics of a Rydberg excitation via the anti-blockade or facilitation mechanism, allowing for much faster devices compared to cold atom systems.
 Our approach is robust to noise and can be applied to individually trapped atoms and extensive three-dimensional gases.
 In analogy to electronics, Rydberg atomtronic devices promise to enhance quantum information processors and quantum simulators.

 \prlsection{Introduction} Electrons in Rydberg atoms can be excited to very large principle quantum number~\cite{browaeys2020many,adams2019rydberg,morsch2018dissipative}.
-The resulting large dipole moment and polarisability leads to peculiar effects, such as the dipole blockade: within a specific volume, the excitation of more than one atom to the Rydberg state is inhibited due to the aforementioned dipole interaction~\cite{comparat2010dipole}.
+The resulting large dipole moment and polarisability lead to peculiar effects, such as the dipole blockade: within a specific volume, the excitation of more than one atom to the Rydberg state is inhibited due to the aforementioned dipole interaction~\cite{comparat2010dipole}.
 Conversely, when the excitation laser is negatively detuned from resonance, an anti-blockade or facilitation effect occurs: a single initial excitation induces more excitations in neighbouring atoms~\cite{valado2016experimental}.
 Combining blockade and facilitation effects together can provide flexible schemes for coherent manipulation of excitations in networks of Rydberg atoms~\cite{leonhardt2014switching,gutierrez2017experimental}.
-The inherent physics and the remarkable know-how in coherent atom manipulations~\cite{endres2016atom, barredo2016atom, schymik2020enhanced}, networks of Rydberg atoms provide a fruitful and versatile toolbox for quantum simulators and more widely quantum technologies~\cite{browaeys2020many,morsch2018dissipative,bluvstein2021controlling, bernien2017probing, barredo2015coherent, chen2023continuous}.
+The inherent physics and the remarkable know-how in coherent atom manipulations~\cite{endres2016atom, barredo2016atom, schymik2020enhanced}, networks of Rydberg atoms provide a fruitful and versatile toolbox for quantum simulators and more widely quantum technologies~\cite{browaeys2020many,morsch2018dissipative,bluvstein2021controlling, bernien2017probing, barredo2015coherent, chen2023continuous,morgado2021quantum,henriet2020quantum,adams2019rydberg,wu2021concise}.
 Rydberg networks also provide a promising basis for quantum information processors~\cite{saffman2010quantum, cong2022hardware, lukin2001dipole}.